syncfusion-content/xamarin.android-docs/xamarin-android/SfCalendar/Populating-Events.md

  ### InlineAppointmentTimeTextSize

- You can customize the time text size of the appointment detail time text by using the [InlineAppointmentTimeTextSize](https://help.syncfusion.com/cr/xamarin-android/Com.Syncfusion.Calendar.MonthViewSettings.html#Com_Syncfusion_Calendar_MonthViewSettings_InlineAppointmentTimeTextSize) property which is displayed in the SfCalendar control.
+Using `[InlineAppointmentTimeTextSize](https://help.syncfusion.com/cr/xamarin-android/Com.Syncfusion.Calendar.MonthViewSettings.html#Com_Syncfusion_Calendar_MonthViewSettings_InlineAppointmentTimeTextSize) property from the [MonthViewSettings](https://help.syncfusion.com/cr/xamarin-android/Com.Syncfusion.Calendar.MonthViewSettings.html) class of SfCalendar control, you can customize the time text size for the appointment details time in both inline and agenda view.

  {% highlight c# %}
   SfCalendar sfCalendar = new SfCalendar(this);